- I’m worried an eagle might take my pet dog. What can I do?

-Q17 How come a bird perched on a power conductor (line) does not get electrocuted?
+How come a bird perched on a power line doesn’t get electrocuted?

 Eagles usually get electrocuted by crashing into two conductors – they are big enough.
 If they only hit one they may still be injured but not electrocuted.
 So collisions of eagles with power lines often result in injury plus electrocution.

 Power distribution lines are particularly dangerous because they have sufficient voltage to electrocute, are close together so a circuit can occur between them, are close to poles so earthing can occur, are thin enough to be easily missed by birds and low enough that they are in many flight paths.
 Also they are very common.
 Although they carry very high voltages transmission lines do not meet most of these other criteria for high risk.